Atlas of Dark Destinations

 I think all of these images look quite good and provide a decent impression of what to expect from the book.
 But it's still something else to actually hold the tome in your own hands and start browsing.
 It can be quite addictive, even for me, despite the fact that I am of course completely familiar with the entire contents.
 It's just a joy to physically dip in and out and thus become an armchair globetrotter.
 Go get yourself a copy and join in!

 There is also a Spanish translation of the book

-is to appear as well very soon.
+has appeared as well, and I was toid there was also to be a Japanese version, possibly a French one too (though I've not actually seen copies of those versions).
+The latest addition is a (surprise) Slovak version (released in early 2023).
 If there’s to be one in German that will be my job – it’s in my contract, but so far the German branch of the publishers haven’t decided yet if/when they want to launch the German version.
 I’d relish the challenge, but it is for them to say when/if.

-But for everybody fine with English, Spanish or Russian you can order your copy from the addresses given above now!
+But for everybody fine with English, you can order your copy from the addresses given above now!
 Please do as it is also support for this website!

 UPDATE 2 March 2022: due to Putin's ongoing war against Ukraine

 and the fallout this has created also for Russia

 itself as well as its buddy Belarus

 , about 20 chapters of my book are now rather outdated.
 And unlike on this website, those chapters cannot be edited.
 Once printed, books are what they are.
 If there was ever to be a second edition, I guess some changes will have to be made.